Engee documentation

 Variance

-The variance or consistency of the input data.
+Variance or sequence of input data.

 Description